trynx/purple_house_client/README.md

 -   Tertiary: ![](https://via.placeholder.com/15/2a37c0/000000?text=+) #2a37c0 -- For hovers
 -   Background: ![](https://via.placeholder.com/15/ffffff98/000000?text=+) #ffffff98

+# Debugging

+## Debugging functions from devtools

+-   createJobs(number) - Will create new jobs depend on the number
+-   TODO: cleanJobs() - Will delete all jobs
+-   TODO: createCandidents(number) - Will create new candidates depend on the number
+-   TODO: cleanCandidents() - Will delete all candidates

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).